bitsauce/Carla-ppo/README.md

 stretch of the lap does not aid the agent in generalizing (2).
 That meant that the only way the agent will overcome the obstacle is by getting lucky.

-In order to expedite this process we have introduced checkpoints in the training phase of the agent.
+In order to expedite this process, we have introduced checkpoints in the training phase of the agent.
-The checkpoints work by simply keeping track of the agents progress, saving the center lane waypoint every 50m of the track, and resetting the agent to that checkpoint when the environment is reset.
+The checkpoints work by simply keeping track of the agent's progress, saving the center lane waypoint every 50m of the track, and resetting the agent to that checkpoint when the environment is reset.

 ## VAE Trained on Semantic Maps

 We found great improvements when we trained the VAE to reconstruct the semantic segmentation maps rather than the RGB input itself.
-The improvements suggests that more informative state representations are important in accelerating the agent's learning, and that a semantic encoding of the environment is more useful to the agent for this particular task.
+The improvements suggest that more informative state representations are important in accelerating the agent's learning, and that a semantic encoding of the environment is more useful to the agent for this particular task.